Looking for some new things to do with kids?

 If you have kids, you know that there are plenty of fun, inexpensive things for kids in Charlotte, including parks, museums, splash pads and much more.

 But it’s worth the short drive to check out some of these slightly out-of-town attractions.
 All are within an hour and a half or so from the Queen City.
-We are including day trip destinations with a range of prices, to suit various budgets, but you’ll find some free or almost free spots on this list!
+We are including day trip destinations with a range of prices, to suit various budgets, but you’ll find some free and almost free spots on this list!

 Know of others that should be on the list?
 Email your idea to info@charlotteonthecheap.com and it might make it onto the next iteration of this list.